 6. Encourages international financial institutions as appropriate to refrain from imposing austerity policies and programmes that may impede enjoyment and realization of economic, social and cultural rights and in this regard encourages the enhanced provision of concessional loans, assistance and support to programmes related to the promotion and protection of economic, social and cultural rights;

-7. Encourages the Office of the High Commissioner for Human Rights, the Human Rights Council, the United Nations development system, international financial institutions, regional organizations and other stakeholders, as appropriate and within their respective mandate, to take into consideration the needs of States, especially in developing and least-developed countries, to better promote and protect economic, social and cultural rights, address inequalities, implement 2030 Agenda for Sustainable Development, and promote the well-being of all human beings in their relevant strategies and policies;
+7. Encourages the Office of the High Commissioner for Human Rights, the Human Rights Council, the United Nations development system, international financial institutions, regional organizations and other stakeholders, as appropriate and within their respective mandate, to take into consideration the needs of States, especially in developing and least-developed countries, to fulfill their responsibilities to better promote and protect economic, social and cultural rights, address inequalities, implement 2030 Agenda for Sustainable Development, and promote the well-being of all human beings in their relevant strategies and policies;

-8. Requests the Office of the High Commissioner for Human Rights to enhance its work, within its mandate, in the field of economic, social and cultural rights, in order to effectively assist all countries, to promote and protect economic, social and cultural rights and address inequalities in the recovery of the COVID-19 pandemic;
+8. Requests the Office of the High Commissioner for Human Rights to enhance its work, within its mandate, in the field of economic, social and cultural rights, in order to effectively assist all countries, in promoting and protecting economic, social and cultural rights and addressing inequalities in the recovery from the COVID-19 pandemic;

 9. Calls upon the Secretary General of the United Nations and the High Commissioner for Human Rights, to take steps to ensure that necessary financial and human resources are allocated for fulfilling the Office’s mandate related to the promotion and protection of economic, social and cultural rights and addressing inequalities;